SivertGullbergHansen/arr-cleaner/README.md

 1. Clone this repository to your local machine.

-2. Clone `example.env` in to a new file called `.env` and edit its contents.
+2. Copy `example.env` in to a new file called `.env` and edit its contents.

 ### (option 1): Using Docker: